truenas/documentation/content/CORE/GettingStarted/Install.md

 ## Prepare the Install File

-Physical hardware requires burning the TrueNAS installer to a device, typically a CD or removable USB device.
+Physical hardware typically requires burning the TrueNAS installer to a device, typically a CD or removable USB device.
 This device is temporarily attached to the system to install TrueNAS to the system's permanent boot device.
+The .iso file can be used on IPMI as virtual media as well for headless installation

 The method of writing the installer to a device varies between operating systems.
 Click **Windows** or **Linux** to see instructions for your Operating System, or **CD** for generic CD burning guidance.